 Juicy, marinated and grilled Carne Asada Tacos served in warm corn tortillas with fresh pico de gallo and avocado.
 These delicious tacos are just as good as ones you could buy off the street in Mexico!

-I’ve got every Mexican recipe you need to have killer Mexican fiesta.
-Start with a big bowl of chips and homemade salsa, then serve an array of amazing tacos; carne asada, pork carnitas, fajtas, and grilled chicken street tacos.
+These incredible carne asada tacos are joining the ranks of my other favorite Mexican recipe like pork carnitas, fajtas, and grilled chicken street tacos.
 Be sure to include a large platter of authentic Mexican rice and homemade refried beans.
-Serve horchata to drink, tres leches cake for dessert and if you ever host such a party, please don’t forget to invite me!
+Serve horchata to drink, tres leches cake for dessert and if you want to host a killer fiesta!
+Invite me, please?

 What is carne asada?